solid/team/README.md

 # Solid Team

-This repository contains organisational work of the Solid Team to meet the needs of the [Solid Project](https://solidproject.org/).
+The Solid Team, headed by Sir Tim Berners-Lee, provides an organisational umbrella for facilitating a strong open source community in support of Solid.
+This repository contains work of the Solid Team to meet the needs of the [Solid Project](https://solidproject.org/).

 ## Participation